The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 - avoid standing to do tasks that you can do while sitting

-- sit tall, don’t slump, support your back with a small cushion
+- sit tall, do not slump - support your back with a small cushion

 - avoid lifting heavy objects

-- wear flat shoes as these allow your weight to be well distributed
+- wear flat shoes with support so your weight is well distributed over your feet

 - work at a surface high enough to prevent you stooping